z0rs/me/index.md

 ### Whoami

-I am Eno, a dedicated researcher in Cybersecurity, with a strong focus on identifying and mitigating system vulnerabilities.
-My expertise centers on conducting comprehensive security assessments in alignment with industry standards such as OWASP and NIST, aiming to provide robust solutions for safeguarding critical infrastructure.
-My work reflects a commitment to continuous learning and the development of practical, research-driven security practices.
+I am Eno, a cybersecurity researcher focused on identifying and resolving system vulnerabilities.
+My work centers on security assessments based on OWASP and NIST standards to protect critical infrastructure, driven by ongoing learning and research-driven practices.

 #### My Interest